mohamedyd/awesome_resources/ml-books.md

 * [Deep Learning by Ian Goodfellow and Yoshua Bengio and Aaron Courville](https://www.deeplearningbook.org/): The Deep Learning textbook is a resource intended to help students and practitioners enter the field of machine learning in general and deep learning in particular.

+* [Mathematics for Machine Learning](https://mml-book.github.io/): The book is not intended to cover advanced machine learning techniques because there are already plenty of books doing this.
+Instead, we aim to provide the necessary mathematical skills to read those other books.

 ## Large Language Models